Understand the opportunities and risks to drive engagement and growth

 The Interoperability Rules rely on the precedents of HIPAA and HITECH, along with a patchwork of state laws, in order to address the privacy and security considerations which are illustrated below.
 Further, organizations must understand the broader implications of the Interoperability Rules and their impact on current capabilities.

-Health Services Consulting Solutions leader, PwC US
+Partner, Health Services Consulting Solutions Leader, PwC US

-Principal, Health Services Payer, PwC US
+Managing Director, Health Services Payer, PwC US